survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 ### Adjusting Configuration

 To reach a code sharing setup, a minor adjustment is needed.
 Most of the code can remain the same.
-The way we expose it to webpack has to change so that it receives a single configuration object.
-As `HtmlWebpackPlugin` picks up all chunks by default, we have to adjust it to pick up only the chunks that are related to each page:
+The way you expose it to webpack has to change so that it receives a single configuration object.
+As `HtmlWebpackPlugin` picks up all chunks by default, you have to adjust it to pick up only the chunks that are related to each page:

 **webpack.config.js**